gvwilson/onboarding/cd-screencasts.md

 ## How do I edit course metadata?

 - ??
 How do we do this in the new editor ??
+- When the time comes, explain that the title and description will eventually appear on the landing page for the course, so students will see this text
+- When the time comes, tell them that the language has to be written in lower case, but they shouldn't change it: they should ask their CD to do it
+- When the time comes, explain that the "from" field determines which Docker image will be used to build their course: only their CD should change it

 ## How do I save my changes?